 Insulin Sensitivity and Intermittent Fasting

-Through the Thrifty Gene Hypothesis as well as other recent research, it is suggested that individuals who regularly implement intermittent fasting into their lifestyles have higher levels of HDL cholesterol (good cholesterol), improved insulin resistance, and lowered inflammatory response.1 By changing your eating cycles to those of feast and famine, you can literally change your metabolic status for the better (READ the Quick 1-2-3 Guide On Intermittent Fasting)
+Through the Thrifty Gene Hypothesis as well as other recent research, it is suggested that individuals who regularly implement intermittent fasting into their lifestyles have higher levels of HDL cholesterol (good cholesterol), improved insulin resistance, and lowered inflammatory response [R].
+By changing your eating cycles to those of feast and famine, you can literally change your metabolic status for the better.

 Initially, we have to have glucose available for energy transfer within the body.
 It’s easiest/fastest to get through the diet (think about how athletes eat gels before a triathlon for fast energy).
 It’ll last for quick bursts but will run out of storage pretty quickly.
 The next preferred source of glucose is sourced from dietary proteins and triglycerides, which is stored glucose.
 Which leads us to the type of energy transfer that happens when we intermittent fast: ketone formation.